CanopyOptics.jl

 dielectric(mod::SoilMW, T::FT,f::FT)

-Computes the complex dieletric of soil (Ulaby & Long book)
+Computes the complex dielectric constant of moist soil (Ulaby & Long book, Eqs.
+4.66–4.70).

 Arguments